pantrypoints/sp/content/en/research/countries/china/xi/chapter-15e.md

-article "Serving the People": "Because we serve the people, if we have shortcomings, we are not afraid of criticism and pointing them out.”1 "As long as we uphold the good for the interests of the people and correct the wrong for the interests of the people, our team will surely prosper.2 The Communist Party of China is open-minded and open-minded, and has always adopted a materialist attitude towards the mistakes made by the Party in its understanding and practice.
+article "Serving the People": "Because we serve the people, if we have shortcomings, we are not afraid of criticism and pointing them out.”1 "As long as we uphold the good for the interests of the people and correct the wrong for the interests of the people, our team will surely prosper.2 The CCP is open-minded and open-minded, and has always adopted a materialist attitude towards the mistakes made by the Party in its understanding and practice.
 As Comrade Xi Jinping pointed out: "Our party has always maintained the spirit of self-revolution, maintained the courage to admit and correct mistakes, picked up a scalpel again and again to eliminate its own